Padangsidimpuan: Geography

 Padangsidimpuan is a medium-sized city located in North Sumatra Province, southeast of Sibolga.
 The city was established in 2001 through Law Number 04 of 2001, which pertains to the formation of Padangsidimpuan City.
-Geographically, Padangsidimpuan is situated between 01º 08' 00" - 01º 28' 00" North Latitude and 99º 13' 00" - 99º 20' 00" East Longitude.
-It has a tropical climate, with an average temperature ranging from 22 .5 °C - 24 °C. The city is surrounded by several hills and is crossed by numerous rivers and streams.
-Padangsidimpuan stretches from northwest to southeast in the valley of Mount Lubuk Raya, part of the Bukit Barisan ridge, and features a mix of hills and lowlands, with elevations ranging from 260 meters to 1,100 meters above sea level.
+Geographically, Padangsidimpuan is situated between 01º 08' 00" and 01º 28' 00" North Latitude and between 99º 13' 00" and 99º 20' 00" East Longitude.
+It has a tropical climate, with an average temperature ranging from 22.5 °C - 24 °C. The city is surrounded by several hills and is crossed by numerous rivers and streams.
+Padangsidimpuan stretches from northwest to southeast in the valley of Mount Lubuk Raya, part of the Bukit Barisan ridge, and features a mix of hills and lowlands, with elevations ranging from 260 metres to 1,100 metres above sea level.

 The topography of the area is characterized by a valley surrounded by the Barisan Hills, giving the Padangsidimpuan city area the appearance of a basin resembling a lake when viewed from a distance.
 The highest peaks of the hills and mountains surrounding the city are Mount Lubuk Raya and Bukit (Tor) Sanggarudang, which are located side by side to the north of the city.

 One of the notable hills in Padangsidimpuan is Bukit (Tor) Simarsayang.
 Several rivers flow through the city, including the Batang Ayumi River, Aek Sangkumpal Bonang (which is also the name of a shopping center in the city center), Aek Rukkare (which joins Aek Sibontar), Aek Batangbahal, and Aek Batang Angkola.
 The latter flows along the southern and southwestern boundaries of the city, meeting Aek Sibontar near Naposo Stadium.